kladskull/xEroS/README.md

 ## Testing

 ## Todo
+- Lots of unit tests, check out the issues section on Github.

 ## Credits

 - Mike Curry <mikecurry74@gmail.com>
 ## Support & Funding
+I wanted to learn how blockchains worked, and the only way was to actually sit down, research and finally - just start.
-If you are interested in showing support for this project, please use the addresses below, or become a [Patreon](https://www.patreon.com/user?u=32938240).
+I am not doing this for any monetary gain, however, if you would like to show support for this project, please use the addresses below, become a [Patreon](https://www.patreon.com/user?u=32938240) or [buy me a coffee](https://www.buymeacoffee.com/kladskull).
 ```
 BTC: bc1q9svdtcr8cuvr9qfv7ha6c4femvnsjj5vfp2fes
 ETH: 0xd070069f968aD9C2e49C8E04d27006dc0C9c1543